connellyj/Hearts/README.md

 Java implementation of the card game Hearts with a JavaFX GUI

-Only single player with 3 AIs
+Only one human player with 3 AIs